fubralimited/MySQL-S3-Backup/README.md

 # MySQL-S3-Backup

-A PHP script to backup MySQL databases to Amazon S3 using GnuPG (gpg) for encryption.
+A PHP script to automate the backup of MySQL databases to Amazon S3 using GnuPG (gpg) for encryption.

 ## Pre-requisites
 ### An Amazon S3 Account